 It’s not difficult to get yourself in a financial hole that you can’t see a way out of.
 Oftentimes, the people who need the financial help that a loan would provide the most are the least able to find a viable option for a loan because their credit has suffered due to financial insecurity.
-It can be quite the viscous cycle, really.
+It can be quite the vicious cycle, really.

 If you have bad credit and you need a loan, there are options available to achieve financial freedom.
 Learn about how you can get access to a bad credit loan, and some of the pros and cons of different types of loans that may work for you.